stuckinaboot/youtube-together/README.md

 ### Integrating the youtube-together server into your code

-To start the `youtube-together` server via code, simply do the following:
+To start the `youtube-together` server:

 ```
 const startServer = require("youtube-together");
 startServer();
 ```

-If you would like to start `youtube-together` as an https server, do the following:
+To start `youtube-together` as an https server:

 ```
 const startServer = require("youtube-together");